donaldangot04/donaldangot04/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Data Analytics Portfolio
-This is the portfolio of all class assignments I have completed in Data Analytics.
+This is the portfolio of all class assignments I have completed in Data Analytics 1 and 2.

 ## My Résumé
 - [Résumé](https://colab.research.google.com/drive/1I0YiMILL5_TXXWv-iPWU6-tNe1T_yH0I?usp=drive_link)
-## Table of Contents
+-
+## Data Analytics I

 1. **Module 1: Using Colab**
    - [A1: Markdown CV](https://colab.research.google.com/drive/1I0YiMILL5_TXXWv-iPWU6-tNe1T_yH0I?usp=drive_link)